-- Ballon is located on the N80 route from Rosslare to the Midlands and is only 11 kilometres from Carlow Town.
-The town of Ballon is located 6 kilometres from the proposed interchange of the N9 and N80 at Rathcrogue. - The town centre is heavily trafficked including a high percentage of heavy goods vehicles and growing local traffic. - The provision of a relief road is vital to both the town growth and to road safety.
-It is considered that an inner relief road, as described, should be constructed during the Plan period.
-This work will be dependent on construction in conjunction with local development. - A longer term N80 bypass line is provided to give high standard access to Rosslare/N9 interchange and to facilitate local road safety.
+Kildavin is located adjacent to the N80 route from Rosslare to the Midlands and is only 20 kilometres from Carlow Town.
+The town of Kildavin is located 15 kilometres from the proposed interchange of the N9 and N80 at Rathcrogue.

-- 1. The availability of an efficient transport system is vital for the development of Ballon, as it will enhance the capability of the town to support the business, commercial and manufacturing activities that are crucial for its continued development.
-The transport system includes all relevant modes of transport and types of transport infrastructure. - 2.
-It is the aim of the Council to facilitate a safe and integrated system of public and private transport so as to encourage the expansion of business activities in Ballon.
+- The town centre is trafficked by local commuters and a high percentage of heavy goods vehicles from the Myshall regional road and from local quarries. - The availability of a local transport system is important for the development of Kildavin, as it will enhance the capability of the town to access activities that are socially important.
+The transport system includes all relevant modes of transport and types of transport infrastructure to facilitate the town and its rural hinterland. - Pedestrian safety needs to be upgraded at the school and on the approaches to the GAA grounds - Need for additional footpath upgrading on all approach roads.

 - 1. The location and size of developments should be considered in relation to existing and proposed road and transport infrastructure.
 Where possible, transport infrastructure should be provided in concert with developments. - 2.
-The location of new employment centres must be considered in relation to residential areas to minimise the need for car commuting. - 3.
 The Council will encourage and facilitate the efficient growth of public transport and to promote its maximum use by the travelling public.
-Public transport routes and services should be designed to provide for both commuting and off-peak demands.
+Public transport routes and services should be designed to provide for both commuting and off-peak demands. - 3.
+The Council will co-operate with Bus Éireann, private bus companies and taxi operators in the provision of an efficient and integrated public transport network. - 4.
+The Council shall take such measures as are necessary to facilitate public transport vehicles

-- 4. The Council will co-operate with Bus Éireann, private bus companies and taxi operators in the provision of an efficient and integrated public transport network. - 5.
-The Council shall take such measures as are necessary to facilitate public transport vehicles - 6.
-Attention should be given to the provision of readily accessible information for the assistance of public transport users. - 7 Public Transport provision should address the needs of commuters, pensioners, the aged, scholars, tourists and the disabled, and should be affordable, safe, secure, reliable and sustainable. - 8.
-The Council shall manage and maintain existing bus bays and taxi ranks and provide new ones where necessary. - 9.
-Due attention should be given to the needs of freight transport when considering developments and infrastructure improvements. - 10.
+- 5. Attention should be given to the provision of readily accessible information for the assistance of public transport users. - 6.
 The provision of facilities that encourage safe walking or use of cycles alongside existing or proposed transport infrastructure assists people to make the move from car-based transport to more sustainable modes.
-The design and layout of developments can also enhance the use of these modes, and should be encouraged. - 11.
+The design and layout of developments can also enhance the use of these modes, and should be encouraged. - 7.
 On site parking facilities for workers, delivery vehicles and visitors is an important element of proposed new developments.
 These should be provided in line with County Development Plan standards.